guettli/programming-guidelines/README.md

 ### About this README

+---

+This long text was written several years ago.
+It was not updated yet.
+Time and opinions have changed.
+Don't take these guidelines too serious.

+---

 I was born in 1976.
 I started coding with basic and assembler when I was
 13. Later turbo pascal.
 From 1996-2001 I studied computer science at HTW-Dresden (Germany).
 I learned Shell, Perl, Prolog, C, C++, Java, PHP, and finally Python.